-We are pleased to present our annual report and regulatory accounts to shareholders for the year ended 31 March 2011.
+We are pleased to present our Annual Report to shareholders for the year ended 31 March 2011.
 Further information on our Company can also be found by visiting our website: www.enwl.co.uk.

 Notice regarding limitations on Director Liability under English Law